manofthelionarmy/marbles/Courses/Go Microservices - Udemy/Section 2 - Building a Simple Frontend and Broker Service.md

 	[Replicas](https://docs.docker.com/compose/compose-file/deploy/#replicas)
 	[Mode](https://docs.docker.com/compose/compose-file/deploy/#mode)
 - That's interesting we can have replicated containers?
 (I may need to watch the docker swam course on udemy for a refresher.)
+- For our broker service, we created a `helpers.go`  file, which contains useful utilities so we don't have to rewrite code for writing json to the reponse writer, writing an error to the response writer, and read the json from the request body into a value (a struct).